aaroncripps/mlbroe-website/README.md

 Hero · Biography · Books · Scholarship (essays, papers, grants) · Courses · Gallery · Contact

-## Content notes

-All copy, images, and content were migrated from the original site.
-Contact details (RIT email, department address, phone) are carried over from the original site and may need updating.
-The original home-page portrait (`mlb1.jpg`) was missing from the source files, so `broe_main.jpg` is used as the hero portrait.

 ## Editing

 Everything lives in `index.html`.
 Edit text or styles there and re-commit; GitHub Pages